svaarala/duktape/doc/json.rst

 ------------------------------

-E.g. Python JSON API allows caller to set separators in more detail than in the Ecmascript JSON API which only allows setting the "space" string.
+E.g. Python JSON API allows caller to set separators in more detail than in the ECMAScript JSON API which only allows setting the "space" string.

 RegExp JSON serialization